-The add_at_front() Function
+The add\at\front() Function

-The add_at_front() function is similar to the push() function defined for the stack.
+The add\at\front() function is similar to the push() function defined for the stack.
 The former takes two arguments: the address of the first element of the list (the list pointer in other words) and the pointer to the new element.
-Because the existence of the list and the new element is conformed by the add_node() function, the add_at_front() function doesn't have to verify it again.
-However, the latter function shouldn't be used outside the add_node() function without checking the value of the pointers that are passed to it.
-In the 4th line of the function the address of the currently first element of the list is assigned to the next field of the new element, and then in the 5th line the function returns the address of the new element (it is now the first element of the list) and terminates.
+Because the existence of the list and the new element is conformed by the add\node() function, the add\at\front() function doesn't have to verify it again.
+However, the latter function shouldn't be used outside the add\node() function without checking the value of the pointers that are passed to it.
+In the 4th line of the function the address of the current first element of the list is assigned to the next field of the new element, and then, in the 5th line the function returns the address of the new element (it is now the first element of the list) and exits.

-The find_spot() Function
+The find\spot() Function